pedrorijo91/garmin-padel/README.md

 <p align="center"><img src="screenshots/scoreTie.jpeg" width="300"></p>

+If you selected a limited amount of sets (current options are 3, 5, or unlimited sets), when the game is over you'll see a final screen with the game summary:

+// FIXME add screenshot

-To finish the activity, just click the `Back` button.
+If you select unlimited sets, to finish the activity, just click the `Back` button and confirm you wish to finish it:

+// FIXME add screenshot

 After syncing with your Garmin Connect accountm you'll be able to see some custom information about the match.